mem0cypher/SimulChat/README.md

-# SimulChat - AI Twitch Chat Simulator (v1.0.0)
+# SimulChat: The AI-Powered Twitch Chat Simulator (v1.1.0)

-A web-based application that simulates a Twitch chat environment populated with AI-powered chatters.
-Each AI agent has a unique personality and responds to streamer input (text or voice) and visual context in a realistic Twitch-like manner.
+SimulChat is an interactive desktop application that creates a lively, simulated Twitch chat experience powered by a diverse cast of AI personalities.
+These AI agents react in real-time not only to your typed messages and voice commands, but also to visual content from your camera or screen share.

+A standout feature is the automatic "Dance Mode," where the AIs detect music from your screen's audio and erupt into a synchronized emote dance party.
+Built with React, Python/Flask, and powered by a local Ollama instance, SimulChat offers a dynamic and entertaining way to interact with AI.

 ## Features